kcook98765/plugin.video.librarygenie/docs/context_menu_integration.md

 4. **Slow Response**: Check network connectivity for remote API operations
 5. **List Management Failures**: Ensure proper list_id extraction from the current container path
 6. **Move List Shows No Folders**: Verify that target folders exist and are not protected (like Search History)
+7. **Export List File Not Found**: Check that the export directory is writable (uses Kodi's temp directory)
+8. **Folder Deletion Blocked**: Some folders are protected and cannot be deleted (e.g., Search History)
+9. **Circular Folder Move**: Cannot move a folder into its own descendant folders
+10. **Clear List No Confirmation**: Clear list operations require explicit user confirmation to prevent accidental data loss

 ### Debug Information